changeworld/azure-docs.ja-jp/articles/sql-database/sql-database-disaster-recovery-drills.md

 <properties
-   pageTitle="SQL Database の障害復旧訓練 | Microsoft Azure"
-   description="Azure SQL Database を使用して、ミッション クリティカルなビジネス アプリケーションがエラーと障害に対して回復力を保持するための障害復旧訓練を実行するためのガイダンスとベスト プラクティスについて説明します。" services="sql-database"
-   documentationCenter=""
-   authors="mihaelablendea"
+   pageTitle="SQL Database Disaster Recovery Drills | Microsoft Azure" description="Learn guidance and best practices for using Azure SQL Database to perform disaster recovery drills that will help keep your mission critical business applications resilient to failures and outages." services="sql-database" documentationCenter="" authors="mihaelablendea"